JasonLocklin/Dissertation/Prisms/Introduction.md

-[Prisms influence dorsal stream] The reliable effect of prisms on remediating spatial attention deficits, with their simultaneous lack of obvious efficacy on more perceptually demanding tasks and visual search, a working memory loaded task, indicate that their effect may be primarily on the dorsal visual stream.
+[Prisms influence dorsal stream] The reliable effect of prisms on remediating spatial attention deficits, with their simultaneous lack of obvious efficacy on more perceptually demanding tasks and visual search, a task that may induce a working memory load, indicate that their effect may be primarily on the dorsal visual stream.
 The two visual stream hypothesis places spatial attention and action (where and how) within the dorsal stream, passing from visual areas in occipital cortex into much of the parietal lobe [@Milner2006].
 Conversely, it places perception, and working memory of those perceptions, in the ventral stream, radiating into the temporal lobe [@Milner2006].
 Various lines of research have pointed to prisms specifically effecting dorsal areas.
 @Danckert2008 and @Clower1996 have both demonstrated "dorsal stream" activation during prism adaptation, with fMRI and PET respectively.
 Both studies found activation in the intraparietal